 Brush pick-up occurs every four months with special pick-ups scheduled for an inordinate amount of refuse.
 Note: stack limbs, etc. away from power lines, structures or other objects so the truck’s mechanical arm can grab them.

 Bulk refuse.
-If someone leaves a mattress in your yard or there’s a dead animal on the street, visit the website of the Sheriff’s Office or call 615-880-3897
+If someone leaves a mattress in your yard or there’s a dead animal on the street, call 615-880-3897